toralf/tinderbox/README.md

 ## Goal

-The goal is to detect build issues/conflicts of Gentoo Linux packages.
+The goal is to detect build issues/conflicts of [Gentoo Linux](https://www.gentoo.org/) packages.
 For that about a dozen sandbox'ed Gentoo images are running in parallel.
 Each image is setup from a recent _stage3_ tarball as an arbitrary combination of _~amd64_ + _profile_ + _USE flag_ set.
 Within each image all Gentoo packages are scheduled for installation, in a randomized order for each image.

 ## Usage

-Setup of images is done by _setup_img.sh_.
+The kick off of new images is done by _setup_img.sh_.
-Then watch the status:
+Watch their status:

 ```bash
 whatsup.sh -dcp